CiscoDevNet/yangsuite/README.md

 Python Virtualenv Installation
 ------------------------------

-WARNING: HTTPS support is not available unless a web server is installed like NGINX and frontend it with uwsgi.
+WARNING: HTTPS support is not available unless a web server is installed like NGINX and frontended with uwsgi.
 Instructions for that can be found searching online.

 - Create a Python 3.6, 3.7, or 3.8 virtural environment and activate it.